ecrane314/irrigation-nation/README.md

 `ufw` Uncomplicated Firewall.
 Need to be sudo to manage, but need only to allow TCP 22 to setup access.
 Remember, don't expose 22 directly to the internet. `sudo ufw allow 22/tcp` and `sudo ufw enable`. `sudo ufw status`

+Use ssh-keygen to create a key pair and copy your public key with format `ssh-rsa <pub key> user@host` to the ~/.ssh/authorized_keys file on the pi.

 ## 4. Install DDNS on your device and enable port forwarding
 Setup Dynamic DNS at your registrar eg domains.google.com, and then write the configuration.
 Example in write_ddns.txt